jgraph/www.diagrams.net-source/_posts/2021-10-12-import-lucidchart-edu.md

 You can create and edit an unlimited number of diagrams for free with diagrams.net

 Because diagrams.net works on a [bring-your-own-storage model](/blog/secure-diagramming-storage.html), your files are not locked behind a paywall.
 You can choose to store your files in many different cloud storage locations (Google Drive, OneDrive, Github, ... ), in your browser, or on your local computer.
-You are free to view, edit, publish share them at any time.
+You are free to view, edit, publish and share them at any time.

 **Tip:** [diagrams.net also integrates well with Google Classroom](/blog/google-classroom-diagrams.html).
 See below for more details.